 The effectiveness of an intervention is based on the individual, the interventionists, and the structure of the intervention.
-A key part of an intervention structure is to not shame or guilt the adolescent.
-This can result in becoming more withdrawn and worsen the effects of substance abuse.
+A key part of an intervention structure is to not shame or guilt the person.
+This feeling can result in becoming more withdrawn and worsen the effects of substance abuse.

-The cause behind adolescent drug abuse varies as much as adult drug use.
+The cause behind adolescent and young adult drug abuse varies as much as adult drug use.
 Certain overlapping causes between the two are still being studied.

 Social issues can include peer pressure, environment, and general life stressors.
-Adolescents that live in a home prone to alcohol and drug use have easier access to either.
-Adolescents may not see the danger in substance use due to these reasons.
+Adolescents or young adults that live in a home prone to alcohol and drug use have easier access to either.
+They may not see the danger in substance use due to these reasons.
 For example, an adolescent who has a family culture of substance abuse may feel safe or even encouraged to repeat this habit.

 Mental Health Issues

 Depression and anxiety issues are just some of the issues that can spur substance use disorder.
-Adolescents may attempt to overcome social depression and anxiety by abusing drugs to be better accepted by their peers.
+Young adults and adolescents may attempt to overcome social depression and anxiety by abusing drugs to be better accepted by their peers.
 Additionally, adolescents with access to psychological prescription drugs such as Xanax may be encouraged to abuse or sell them to friends.

-What Drugs are Most Frequently Used by Adolescents?
+What Drugs are Most Frequently Used by Adolescents and Young Adults?

 Surveys have shown that adolescents as a whole have experimented with most drugs including, prescription, recreational, and chemical; such as huffing or cough medicine.
-However, marijuana is by far the most frequently used drug by adolescents.
+However, marijuana is by far the most frequently used drug by adolescents and young adults.
 A distant second is amphetamines and in last place are hallucinogens.